MasterarbeitExplainableAutoML/Material/README.md

 - H2O AutoML models (!pip install -U h2o)
 - AutoGluon Tabular models (!pip install autogluon.tabular[all] and from autogluon.tabular import TabularPredictor)
 - SHAP and LIME explanations (!pip install shap lime -q)
-- additional scorecard-like, calibration, stability, and governance-oriented outputs (see notebooks)
+- Additional packages are required for metrics, visualization, and evaluation outputs (see notebooks)

 Important: H2O AutoML requires Java.
 In the development environment used for this thesis (Google Colab), Java was already available and therefore no additional Java installation step was included in the notebooks.
 If the notebooks are executed in a different environment, Java may need to be installed separately before running the H2O notebooks.

 ## Explainability Levels